baytelman/backend-interview/README.md

     M  N  O  P          M  N  O  P          M  N  O  P
 ```

 The server should accept the word.
+If you implement the score system (stretch goal), the score for this play is **1 point**.

 ---